 However, it’s essential not to add features for no reason.
 Make sure the design is representative of your company.
 You could choose to use that letter as your monogram, or maybe it creates a visual that represents what you’re selling.
 For examples, the “V” in the Vans logo contains an extended ligature, which makes it look like a skate ramp.
 Since Vans sells footwear for skateboarders, this character feature is entirely appropriate.

 3. Spaces and CasesSpacing is often overlooked when it comes to wordmark logos.
 However, the gaps between your letters can be just as significant as the letters themselves.
 Experiment with increasing and reducing the spacing.
 Closer together portrays a secure and robust brand; further apart makes it seem more accessible and open.
 The same is true when it comes to letter cases.
 Where, or if, you choose to use capitals will change the final impact considerably.
 For example, a strong, outgoing brand may benefit from using caps for the whole wordmark.
 On the flip side, if you want to communicate a relaxed, easy-going vibe, then opting for lowercase will help deliver this idea.

 4. ShapesShape is an additional element that can transform a wordmark logo.
 You can highlight parts of the word that feel relevant, or circle the full wordmark with a shape.
 Always be aware of any extra meaning this adds.
 For example, the square around the “in” in LinkedIn’s logo establishes the feeling of inclusivity that the platform aims to provide.
 The other opportunity to play with shapes is within the negative space of your wordmark.
 The gaps between letters have the potential to create structures that add even more meaning to the logo.
 A fantastic example of this is the FedEx wordmark.
 The space between the “E” and the “x” has been carefully constructed, so it forms a clear arrow shape, which is an ideal symbol for a delivery company.

-Perhaps the most critical element of your logo is color.
+5. ColorsPerhaps the most critical element of your logo is color.
 The psychology of color is well documented; specific shades inspire different emotions when people see them.
 To see this in action, simply play around with famous logos and their colors.
 Would the renowned McDonalds “M” be as successful if it were in black?
 Or what if the purple Cadbury’s logo were changed to bright red?
 Neither brand would have the same emotional impact.
 Here are a few examples illustrating how color operates in branding.
 Once again, you can contemplate your company’s personality to identify the suitable shades for your brand.

 - Red: exciting, youthful, bold